9001/asm/README.md

 1. BIOS boxes too ancient and buggy, requiring a proper hybrid-iso
 2. UEFI-only boxes which refuse to boot from MBR

-for case 2 you could replace the "o" fdisk command with "g" which creates a GPT-formatted usb stick instead, killing BIOS support
+for case 2 you could modify the fdisk/sfdisk invocation to build a GPT-formatted flashdrive instead of MBR, killing BIOS support

 # notes

 * need to debug the alpine init? boot it like this to stream a verbose log out through the serial port: `lts console=ttyS0,115200,n8 debug_init=1`

-* modify and repack the apkovl while inside the live-env:
-  * `strapmod` unpacks it into ~/etc for modifications
-  * `strapsave` stores it back onto the USB

-  (or use the actual [`lbu`](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) instead of my hacks)

 * rapid prototyping with qemu:
   ```